joaofolino/hbbcc/README.md

 4. Built the application from the bottom up, layer by layer.
 5. Started the application and checked that everything was actually working as intended.
 6. Finished documenting it.
+7. Reviewed the requirements and made some additional changes to tests, storage and build.

 # Improvements
 Additional functionality that was not added but would be nice to have: